Path partial groups: Introduction

 \subsection{Outline of the paper:}

 We start giving in Section \ref{sec:partials} basic notions about partial groups and some related constructions as colimit of partial groups.
 This preliminaries are the necessary background to construct the partial group $\Mb(G,\Hc)$ associated to a decorated simple undirected graph $(G,\Hc)$ in Section \ref{sec:graphs}.
 Then in Section \ref{section:embedding} we deepen into this construction and show how to embed the category of decorated graphs into the category of partial groups.
 In Section \ref{sec:path_partial}, we restrict the study to path partial groups and prove Theorems \ref{thm:introduction_thmA} and \ref{thm:introduction_thmC}.
-We also include in this section a digress on rigidity in the categories of groups, partial groups and topological spaces.
-The Kahn realizability problem is discussed in Section \ref{sec:realizability}, where Theorem \ref{thm:introduction_thmB} is also proven.
+We also include in this section a digress on rigidity in the categories of groups and partial groups.
 Finally, in Section \ref{sec:maximalsub}, we begin the study of Problem \ref{problem:proposed}.